• Skip to primary navigation

 A poster of 6 images showing how to mix batter.

 2. Place them on a plate and mash them up with a fork or a potato masher.
+This is the best way to mesh the bananas.
 Set aside.

-3. In a large mixing bowl, sift the flour, baking soda and salt.
+3. In a large bowl, sift the flour, baking soda and salt.

 4. Add the brown sugar and mix it into the flour until well combined.